chicago-justice-project/policeboard/README.md

 ## Deployment

 The app runs on AWS Elastic Beanstalk.
 The database lives on Amazon RDS.

-To deploy or make changes to the production environment, ask for an AWS login from a CJP administrator.
+AWS Code Pipeline is configured to build from the staging branch of the Github repo.
+This should happen automatically whenever new code is committed.
+If it doesn't, you may need to log into AWS.
+If you need credentials, ask a CJP administrator.

-To deploy, create a zip bundle by using the build.sh script in the root director.
-This will create a zip file in deploy/ called "policeboard.zip".
-You can then upload this to Elastic Beanstalk.
+Once the code has been vetted in staging, it should be merged into the master branch.

-All builds should go to Staging first and be vetted there.
-Once they are working correctly, they can then be promoted to production from within Elastic Beanstalk.
+Automatic deployments are not running on master at this time, but you can deploy the staging code into production from the Elastic Beanstalk admin interface.

 ### Images